Nick Love: Personal life

 Love was married to EastEnders actress Patsy Palmer from 1998 to 2000.

 Love is an avid Millwall fan, having followed the team from a young age.
 His hobbies include walking and clay pigeon shooting.
-He lives in Gloucestershire.
+He lives in West London and has a home in Gloucestershire.

 On 4 September 2021, Love wrote in The Times Luxx magazine that he had been struggling with long COVID-19 symptoms and had attended a clinic in Spain, which had successfully treated his condition.